dotnet/machinelearning/docs/code/MlNetCookBook.md

         MaritalStatus: ctx.LoadText(3)),
     hasHeader: true);

-// Now read the file.
-var data = reader.Read(new MultiFileSource(dataPath));
+// Now read the file (remember though, readers are lazy, so the actual reading will happen when the data is accessed). var data = reader.Read(new MultiFileSource(dataPath));
 ```